-Siu Wun (Tony) Cheung is a computational scientist in the Center for Applied Scientific Computing at Lawrence Livermore National Laboratory.
+Siu Wun (Tony) Cheung is a research scientist in the Center for Applied Scientific Computing at Lawrence Livermore National Laboratory.
 He is a member of the reduced order modeling team who contribute to libROM.
-He obtained his doctoral degree in mathematics from Texas A&M University in 2020, under the direction of Prof. Yalchin Efendiev.
+He obtained his doctoral degree in mathematics from Texas A&M University in 2020, under the direction of Yalchin Efendiev.
 His broad research area is in computational mathematics and scientific computing.
 His research interests include reduced order modeling, scientific machine learning, multiscale finite element methods, and discontinuous Galerkin methods.

 Ph.D. in Mathematics (2020), Texas A&M University, College Station, Texas.